Leonardo da Vinci machine gun

 Though da Vinci’s catapult designs were not widely adopted during his lifetime, they contributed to technological progress and revealed his innovative spirit.

-This aspect of his work mirrors his approach to numerous inventions, where creativity met science.
+This aspect of his work reflects his approach to numerous inventions, where creativity and science intersect.

 Key Takeaways:

-• His relentless pursuit of improvement is evident in his approach to the design of the catapult.
+• His relentless pursuit of improvement is evident in his approach to designing the catapult.

 Leonardo’s fusion of art and science continues to inspire modern engineering and design, offering insights that remain relevant today.